Federal (album)

-Federal is the debut studio album by American rapper E-40.
-It was released on November 10, 1993, on Sick Wid It Records.
+Federal is the first full-length album by American rapper E-40, following his 1991 EP Mr. Flamboyant.
+It was released in 1992 by Sick Wid It Records.
 It peaked at number 80 on the Billboard Top R&B/Hip-Hop Albums.
 Jive Records reissued Federal in 1995 with an alternate tracklist and tracks 7, 11 and 13 missing.

 Critical reception

 Spin called Federal a "historic, self-released debut [that] invented a hustle, a sound, a new rap language."